ChiefWoods/calculator/README.md

-# calculator
+# Calculator

-Web calculator for The Odin Project
+Project for The Odin Project